-Imparting services to people with Mental Disorders and individuals with dual diagnosis of Intellectual or Developmental Disability and Mental Illness stand out today in the United States and (globally-watch this video) due to their significant problems and much needed solutions.
+Imparting services to people with Mental Illness and individuals with dual diagnosis of Intellectual or Developmental Disability and Mental Illness stand out today in the United States due to their significant problems and much needed solutions.
 The complex needs of persons with Intellectual Disability that also have co-occurring Mental Illness, and the severe and persistent Psychiatric Disorders and related behavioral problems of millions of people in the United States have provided unprecedented opportunities and clinical challenges to professionals, service providers and systems.

 Mental illness has an impact on people of all age groups.
 Evidence shows that mental health system has failed to reach a significant number of people with mental illness.
 Those it does, often drop out or get insufficient, uncoordinated care.
 It has, therefore, been proposed to implement an integrated behavioral health care model approach to persons with severe mental illness and individuals with dual diagnosis of Intellectual Disability and Mental illness to improve their health outcome.
 There is ample evidence that poor physical health will lead to poor behavioral health, and vice versa.
 Therefore, it is necessary to have some form of integrated care approach to dealing with the “whole” person with severe mental illness.

 in Maryland, the mounting bed loss crisis had left state officials completely unprepared, according to a Baltimore Sun report in 2017.
 It compounds this misery by being one of only three states in the country without an assisted outpatient treatment law.

 Assisted outpatient treatment programs have a proven record of success at providing care to people who have a demonstrated difficulty adhering to treatment on a voluntary basis and have experienced recurring negative outcomes because of it.
 In states like Ohio, New York and California, results show these programs can significantly reduce rates of hospitalization, arrest and incarceration.